 The goals of arrangements that support self-determination, on an individual basis, are to dissolve the isolation of people with disabilities, reduce segregation, promote participation in community life and realize full citizenship rights.

-If you are already utilizing Self-Determination and are looking for information on meetings, trainings, and other general information, please click here.
+If you are interested in learning more, please call 734-544-3050 and ask to speak with the Self-Determination Coordinator.
+If you are already utilizing Self-Determination and are looking for information on meetings, trainings, and other topics, please click here.